-EU Ecolabel fo U Ecolabel for textile products: Stakeholder table of comments - chemicals and process criteria Reference Criteria or subject Aggregated theme Summary of comments JRC-IPTS response Accepted, rejected or modified?
+EU Ecolabe el for textile produ ıcts: Stakeholder tak ole of comments - chemicals and process criteria 21/10/2013 v3 Reference Criteria or subject Aggregated theme Summary of stakeholder comments JRC-IPTS response Accepted, rejected or modified?
 Pre-amble Recycled fibres Traceability should be ensured for SVHC's Given the potential for skin contact the product should guarantee the absense of SVHC's.
 Supplier declarations of testing should be used.
 Verification for recycled materials is supported by proposed EU end- of-waste criteria for secondary materials.
 A balance should be struck between traceability and incentivising recycling.
 Recycled content will tend not to be homogenous in its source.
 Recycled textile fibres will have been subject to wash cycles, significanty reducing the potential for migration of chemicals.
 Homogenous feedstock sources with to which known product safety standards apply could be derogated e.g. PET bottles.
-Modified - General approach to be adopted with derogation of known feedstock sources Acceptability of the recycled fibre exclusion from hazardous substance restrictions The clause accepting that recycled fibres may contain substances restricted by the criteria contradicts the sense of the RSL/hazardous substance criteria.
+Acceptability of the recycled fibre exclusion from hazardous substance restrictions The clause accepting that recycled fibres may contain substances restricted by the criteria contradicts the sense of the RSL/hazardous substance criteria.
 It is proposed to delete the clause and to only make derogations where there is knowledge of the risks being managed for known feedstocks.
 Accepted - clause to be deleted 13.
 Restricted Substance List Assessment and verification Supplier declarations are more realistic than SDS Most of the substances specified in the RSL will only be present below 0.1%.
 It is proposed to base compliance on supplier declarations.
 Accepted, however, where possible SD and/or analytical testing should be requested as supporting evidence of the main ingredients of chemical formulations and recipes.
 Modified - Declarations supported by SDS where possible Poor/incomplete SDS How would poor or incomplete SDS be assessed?
 This is a task for experts.
-Consultation with Competent Bodies suggest that this clause should be retained as SDS should contain certain consistent information and it is normally apparent if they are incomplete.
-Clarification Determination of need for risk-based testing.
+Consultation with Competent Bodies suggest that this clause should be retained as SDS should contain certain consistent information and it is normally apparent if they are incomplete. - Why are only 10,11 and 12 are identified when other Sections may be relevant.
+A review of Annex II suggests that 2, 3 and 9 are also directly relevant, covering as they do basic information requirements that will assist in verification and, moreover, are identified in the assessment and verification.
+Modified - Specific additional sections have been added.
+Determination of need for risk-based testing.
 Allow Annex 2 provides some indications clear and transparent rules are required.
 The approach has been revised.
 The areas of risk are now reflected in the RSL where product testing is specified for the most significant risks.
-Accepted - The risks have been integrated into the RSL.
 Substances shall not be contained in the final product This clause has the potential to create legal problems because analytical testing has advanced to the stage that traces may still be found.
 A general limit value of 0.1% is proposed instead.
 It is understood that the trace limit value will tend to depend on the substance.
 Testing is only to be carried out on a risk basis so in these cases a trace limit value is specified.
 A general limit value could, however, be proposed which could be referred to if verification of non-use is required.
 To be discussed further with CB's SVHC testing Who shall decide which test method is to be used?
 Reference to test methods has been removed and replaced by a requirement for a declaration supported by screening documentation.
 Modification